NiuNeumann/hello-world/README.md

 # hello-world
-THis repo is part of the 'Getting started' guide by Github.
+This repo is part of the 'Getting started' guide by Github.